Creating and Running Koa.js Projects with ServBay

 https://servbay-koa-dev.servbay.demo

-.If everything is configured correctly, the page should display "Hello from ServBay Koa.js App!"
-This confirms you’re successfully reaching your local Koa.js development server via ServBay’s website feature.
-Any time you modify
+.If everything is set up correctly, you’ll see "Hello from ServBay Koa.js App!" displayed on the page.
+This means your local Koa.js development server is accessible via ServBay’s website feature.
+After editing

 app.js

-and restart Node.js, simply refresh your browser to see the changes.
+and restarting the server, you can simply refresh the browser to see the changes.

 Deploying a Production Version (Simulation)

-To simulate a production environment, you might need to use a different port, environment variables, or launch method.
-The ServBay reverse proxy setup works for this too.
+To simulate a production environment, you might use different ports, environment variables, or server start methods.
+ServBay’s reverse proxy setup works for this as well.

 Run Koa.js Production Server (Simulated)

-In another terminal window, stop the development server if it’s still running, then start the app in a simulated production mode such as with port
+In another terminal window, stop the previously running development server (if necessary) and start the app in simulated production mode, e.g., on port

 8586